-Run citizen outreach campaigns: During your two summers as a Climate Defender you’ll help direct one of our citizen outreach offices, where you’ll hire and manage a staff of 20 canvassers, raise money, build our membership and help win one of our key campaigns.
+Run citizen outreach campaigns: During your summer as a Climate Defender you’ll help direct one of our citizen outreach offices, where you’ll hire and manage a staff of 20 canvassers, raise money, build our membership and help win one of our key campaigns.

 Management: Coordinate staff working on the campaign including organizers, advocates and citizen outreach team.
-Recruit to add new staff over the course of the first two years.
+Recruit to add new staff over the course of the first year.

 We’re seeking applicants who are ready to commit their time, talent and passion to advocating, organizing and recruiting new leaders to protect the environment.
 We look for smarts, organizing experience and an eagerness to learn.
 We value leadership experience of all kinds, especially organizing, grassroots outreach and building campus groups.
 Recent college graduates are invited to apply.

-Our Climate Defender Organizers will have the opportunity to apply for a career position with PennEnvironment and Environment America—the federation of state groups of which we’re a part—at the end of the campaign.
+Our Climate Defender Organizers will have the opportunity to apply for other career positions with PennEnvironment and Environment America—the federation of state groups of which we’re a part—at the end of the campaign.